dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

     ~~~

     Note that in the example above the `method` from superclass is overriden in
     the subclass, so a new definition is put in its place.
-In the case, when the
+In the case, when a
     subclass does not override a method, a reference to the corresponding
     superclass method will be used as a method tuple element.
 The superclass
     instance is decomposed with a sequence of `case` expressions and all its data
     fields and methods are available.

-    One of the most interesting observations to make here is that the subclass
+    One of the most interesting observations to make here is that the
-    polymorphism is taken care of by storing methods' lambda expressions in a
+    subclassing polymorphism is taken care of by storing methods' lambda
-    tuple.
-The ability to capture a reference to a superclass method (to be called
+    expressions in a tuple.
+The ability to capture a reference to a superclass
-    from a subclass method override) is powered by *closures* (data structures for
+    method is powered by *closures* (data structures for storing a function
-    storing a function together with its environment, which are heavily used in
+    together with its environment, which are heavily used in implementaion of
-    implementaion of functional programming languages).
+    functional programming languages).

 * `new_ClassName` function, which corresponds to the `ClassName.new` construct
   in OOLang.
 It basically puts together `new_ClassName_Data` and